 Like fog in an open casket, like smoke rising from a bush,

 She would have been proud of me,

 With my dark sense of humour,

 She would have been there for me, always, always there,

 Simple as that.

-Though hundreds of miles kept us apart,
+Though a hundred miles kept us apart,

 We were never distant,

-Though now an unbreachable door separates us,
+Though there's now an unbreachable door between us,

 She'll live on through me,